-Lavinia grew up to marry a man named John Fisher and the couple lived near Charleston, South Carolina.
+Lavinia grew up to marry a man named John Fisher, and the couple lived near Charleston, South Carolina.
 The pair made their living operating a hotel called the Six Mile Wayfarer House, which they managed in the early 1800s.
 Mysteriously, men who were visiting Charleston began to disappear.
 As more and more reports were filed with the authorities regarding these missing men, it was determined that they were last seen at the Six Mile Wayfarer House, which was called such because it was six miles outside of Charleston.

 Though the local authorities began an investigation, there was no evidence that the Fishers were involved.
 This, coupled with their popularity in the town, led to the investigation being dropped.

-The locals soon gathered up a group of vigilantes who went to the Fishers in February 1819 to stop the activities that were occurring there.
-Though it is unknown what they may have said or done, they were obviously satisfied with their task and returned to Charleston, leaving one man by the name of David Ross to stand watch in the area.
+The locals soon gathered up a group of vigilantes who went to the Fishers in February 1819 to stop the activities occurring there.
+Though it is unknown what they may have said or done, they were satisfied with their task and returned to Charleston, leaving one man by the name of David Ross to stand watch in the area.

 Her company was so pleasant that he ignored Lavinia’s husband’s odd glances at him and chatted with her, answering her every question.
 When she excused herself from the table for a moment, she returned with tea and good news.
 A room had suddenly become available if John still wanted it.
-He accepted and Lavinia poured him a cup of tea.
+He accepted, and Lavinia poured him a cup of tea.